Whether you call it a weed eater, weed wacker or string trimmer, it is an important tool for a well-manicured yard and garden.

-When creating the oil and gas mixture for your Ryobi string trimmer, use an unleaded gasoline with a minimum octane-rating of 89 (mid-grade) and a maximum ethanol content of 10%.
+When creating the oil and gas mixture for your string trimmer, use unleaded gasoline with a minimum octane rating of 89 (mid-grade) and maximum ethanol content of 10%.
 Add a 2-cycle premium oil that is ISO-L-EGD and JASO M345 FD certified.

 2-Cycle Premixed Fuel

-Incorrect or Insufficient Engine Oil in a 4-Cycle Ryobi String Trimmer
+Incorrect or Insufficient Engine Oil in a 4-Cycle RYOBI Trimmer

-Never use a 2-cycle engine oil in a 4-cycle Ryobi string trimmer.
-Ryobi recommends using a 20W-50 engine oil in the string trimmer.
-This engine oil from Kawasaki works well.
+Never use 2-cycle engine oil in a 4-cycle string trimmer.
+RYOBI recommends using 20W-50 engine oil in the string trimmer.

 Oil is required to keep the engine components lubricated.
 When the wrong type or not enough oil is used, friction can build in the engine and overheat causing your string trimmer not to start and possibly ruin the engine.

-The ethanol found in most gasolines attracts moisture from the air.
+The ethanol found in most types of gasoline attracts moisture from the air.
 This moisture and ethanol mixture gums up the fuel system and corrodes the components.

-Always use an unleaded gasoline with a minimum octane-rating of 89 (mid-grade) and maximum ethanol content of 10% (E10).
+Always use unleaded gasoline with a minimum octane rating of 89 (mid-grade) and maximum ethanol content of 10% (E10).
 Never use E15 or E85 in the engine as this will damage the engine and most likely void manufacturer warranties.